Common Lisp the Language, 2nd Edition

 with the signaled condition as if by use of

-.
+with-condition-restarts.
 This is true also for all other

-functions and macros that signal conditions, such as warn
+functions and macros that signal conditions, such as warn,

-During the dynamic extent of a call to signal
+During the dynamic extent of a call to signal with a

-particular condition, the effect of calling signal
+particular condition, the effect of calling signal again on

 that condition object for a distinct abstract event is not defined.
 For